shimming-toolbox/shimming-toolbox/docs/source/gui/fsleyes.rst

 .. code-block::

-   conda install -c conda-forge/label/main dcm2niix
+   yes | conda install -c conda-forge/label/main dcm2niix

 Then navigate to the Shimming Toolbox folder and activate your Shimming Toolbox environment: